mnielsen/cognitivemedium/_posts/2019-11-21-carbon-capture-notes.md

 per tonne.

 That price point is much more encouraging than Carbon Engineering's.
-Unfortunately, the report also projects a "potential [global] capacity with current technology and understanding" of 8-65 billion tonnes.
+Unfortunately, the report also projects a &ldquo;potential [global] capacity with current technology and understanding&rdquo; of 8-65 billion tonnes.
 That's not enough for even two years of global CO2 production.
-At most, this can simply help out.
+So at most, this can simply help out.

 Another approach is based on storing carbon in forests.
 The National Academies report's estimated price is somewhat higher &ndash; from
 $15-50 per tonne of CO2.
-(I don't know if that includes proper burial &ndash; when trees die they typically return most of their CO2 to the atmosphere).
+(I don't know if that includes proper burial &ndash; when trees die most of their CO2 is typically returned to the atmosphere).
 But the approach is also much more scalable, with an estimated global capacity of from 570 to 1,125 billion tonnes, using &ldquo;current technology and understanding&rdquo;.
 Per year, the NAS